banner logo

 (Courtesy of Theodore Gray)

 Very few people have actually seen or held one of these rare objects of scientific art.
 Far fewer have had the opportunity to own sculptures as beautiful and spectacular as these.
-Stoneridge Engineering is proud to be the world's most experienced provider of these rare treasures.
+Stoneridge Engineering LLC is proud to be the world's most experienced provider of these rare treasures.

 Can I make my own Lichtenberg Figures?